aaliyahSHF/FLERD-mapping/README.md

 # Flerd Pasture Tracker

-Hi!!!!!! -Aaliyah
+Hi!!!!!!! - Aaliyah :)

-This Leaflet + GitHub Pages + Google Sheets combination pasture tracker is for tracking the Flerd as they free graze across the pastures at the home farm.
+This Leaflet + GitHub + Google Sheets masterpiece of a pasture tracker is for tracking the Flerd as the free graze across the pastures at the home farm.

 ## Features